-Macedonia: ELEM power utility development plans for new power generation facilities9.
-March 2017. / SEE Energy News
+Macedonia: ELEM power utility development plans for new power generation facilities, SEE Energy News

 Macedonia’s main, publicly owned energy producer ELEM announced that it will not ask for a hike in electricity prices and will make up the international trading deficit caused by the brutally cold winter by exporting over 2017.

 ELEM director Hristijan Mickoski said that currently regional prices are full 17 EUR per megawatt hour below the regulated price in Macedonia, prompting the company to import in order to maintain its producing facilities and preserve water levels in hydro plants for the later part of the year when prices may go up.

 “In this way we will be able to cover the deficit that appeared at the beginning of the year, and turn it into profit later on”, Mickoski said at a press conference on Friday.

 Speaking about the charges which the Special Public Prosecutor’s Office (SPO) initiated against two companies that were mining coal at the REK Bitola Suvodol mine, Mickoski said that the entire procedure was handled according to the law on public procurement.
 Internal and external reviews of ELEM showed that the company has worked legally and properly in its coal mining operations.
 The SPO charges were filed against representatives of the Transmet and Sileks companies which won a bid to mine coal, with the SPO claiming that they didn’t posses all the equipment that was necessary to win the bid.